 I used 3m dual lock tape on the bottom of the rule pump water inlet filter.
 This enabled me to stick the pump onto the hull bottom and easily remove if the pump fails or other mechanical work needs to be done.

 This tape is absolutely fantastic it’s so strong and really locks the pump down.
 Just clean the hull with methylated spirits first to get a good bond on the tape.
-After 2 years the pumps is still stuck on good.
+After 2 years the pumps are still stuck on good.

 You will need to run your 2 core cable up to the battery and terminate it with your in-line fuse on the active.
 A 3 amps fuse is fine as the pump only pulls 2 amps.
 You will need a larger fuse if you use one of the higher GPH pumps like the 750 or 1100 GPH pumps.
 These will draw closer to 4 amps.

-The other option is to run only the active up to the battery and run the neutral or earth from the pump to a screw on the engine for earth.
+The other option is to run only the active up to the battery and run the neutral or earth from the pump to a screw on the engine for the earth.
 Don’t connect the fuse yet.

 Mounting Override Switch Sea-doo

-The 3 way auto manual switch is also mounted with dual lock tape, the heavy-duty stuff.
+The 3-way auto-manual switch is also mounted with dual lock tape, the heavy-duty stuff.

-To stop water getting into the switch I have used some Dow Corning® 111 Valve Lubricant and Sealant this stuff is great as it seals against ingress of moisture and doesn’t attach plastic or rubber like some other sealants.
+To stop water getting into the switch I have used some Dow Corning® 111 Valve Lubricant and Sealant this stuff is great as it seals against ingress of moisture and doesn’t attach plastic or rubber-like some other sealants.

 So the rule pump has 3 wires 2 active and 1 neutral.
 One of the wires is your auto control and the other one is the manual control.
 Don’t mix them up.
-Depending on the type of switch you have, usually the active wire will go to the centre switch terminal, and the 2 pump wires will be wired into the other 2 spots on the switch.
+Depending on the type of switch you have, usually the active wire will go to the center switch terminal, and the 2 pump wires will be wired into the other 2 spots on the switch.